seanbb88/React-Youtube/README.md

 <br/>
 To start application: <br/>
 -clone repository <br/>
--cd into the React-Image-Search folder <br/>
+-cd into the React-Youtube folder <br/>
 -run "npm run start" in the command line <br/>